Quantco/ndonnx/docs/spox/spoxintegration.rst

 2. You want to reuse an existing ONNX model.
 Spox's `Inline <https://spox.readthedocs.io/en/latest/guides/inline.html>`_ tool is a powerful utility for this.
 3. You want to dispatch to certain specialized `custom operators <https://onnxruntime.ai/docs/reference/operators/add-custom-op.html>`_ that go beyond the scope of the ONNX standard.
 This is also achieved via Spox's Inline tool.

 Moving between Spox and ndonnx
 ------------------------------

 ndonnx to Spox
 ~~~~~~~~~~~~~~

-Extract a :class:`spox.Var` from an :class:`ndonnx.Array` using the :func:`ndonnx.Array.spox_var` method.
+Extract a :class:`spox.Var` from an :class:`ndonnx.Array` using the :func:`ndonnx.Array.unwrap_spox` method.
 This allows you to use Spox to manipulate the ONNX graph more directly.

 ..  code-block:: python